vsch/idea-multimarkdown/README.md

 Release Road Map
 ----------------

-Current implementation using [pegdown][] parser has caused many of the performance and IDE hanging issues resulting in many complaints about the plugin causing degraded IDE performance.
+Current implementation using [pegdown][] as the parser, which has caused many of the performance and IDE hanging issues, resulting in many complaints about the plugin degrading IDE performance.
 Reason for the choice is detailed in:

+I am changing the [Markdown] parser used by the plugin from [pegdown] to [flexmark-java], a fork from [commonmark-java].
 [Pegdown - Achilles heel of the Markdown Navigator plugin](http://vladsch.com/blog/15).

-I am changing the [Markdown] parser used by the plugin from [pegdown] to [commonmark-java] this month. [commonmark-java] is geared towards HTML generation.
-It lacks markdown elements in its AST, keeping only those needed for generating HTML and does not have source postion tracking for its inline elements.
-It also assumes that extension will add to the parser and not change the basic behavior of the parser, which in the case of a parser for this plugin does not hold true.
+[commonmark-java] is intended for HTML generation and lacks markdown elements in its AST, keeping only those needed for generating the HTML.
+It does not have source position tracking for its inline elements assumes assumes that extension will add to the parser and not change the basic behavior of the parser, which in the case of a parser for this plugin does not hold true.

 To overcome these limitations I forked the project and created the needed modifications,